apzuba/projects/Python/ML-Keras/README.md

 7. Implementing Recurrent Neural Network

 - Analyzed and compared the effectiveness of models with reconigising the advantages and disadvantages of each model, as well as leading factors that influence the model score.

-The project was developed in Jupyter Notebook IDE, using Keras ML framework with TensorFlow backend, following an online Machine-Learning Tutorial and under a supervisor of prof. dr. hab. inż.
-Grzegorz Nalepa.
-The project was a course project for the class of Workshops in Cognitive Engineering at Jagiellonian University.
-The project group involved three students.

-I attatch the saved Jupyter output files from the stages of:

-PL:

-1) Data scrapping script
-2) Preprocessing + implementing Naive Bayes
-3) Implementation of the three ML models.;

-EN:

-1) Full script for data preprocessing and implementation of the three Neural Networks.